valentin-panov/RBAC_next_standart/README.md

-# RBAC in React/Next application
+# Role-Based Access Control in React/Next application

 Applications developed using React often encounter security vulnerabilities, particularly concerning the limitation of unauthorized access.
 Here are several reasons why this occurs: